FirebirdSQL/jaybird/src/documentation/faq.md

     jdbc:firebirdsql:embedded:<database>

-Similar to the Firebird client library, however `fbembed.dll` on Windows and `libfbembed.so` on Linux are used.
+Similar to the Firebird client library, however `fbembed.dll` on Windows and `libfbembed.so` on Linux are used, falling back to `fbclient.dll`/`libfbclient.so` under the assumption it provides Embedded functionality.
 Requires correctly installed and configured Firebird embedded library and - for Jaybird 2.2 or earlier - the Jaybird native  library, or - for Jaybird 3.0 - the JNA jar file.

 Jaybird 4 and higher also support: